utopicnarwhal/utopic_tor_onion_proxy/README.md

 # Tor Onion Proxy For Flutter (Android only)

 ## What is this?
-This is a Flutter Plugin for Android, based on code from [Tor Onion Proxy Library](https://github.com/thaliproject/Tor_Onion_Proxy_Library).
+This is a Flutter Plugin for Android, based on code from [Tor Onion Proxy Library](https://github.com/thaliproject/Tor_Onion_Proxy_Library) and [Tor Android](https://github.com/guardianproject/tor-android).

-Check out the example app included in this repo for reference on how to use this library with curl (the only way to connect through SOCKS4a proxy).
+Check out the example app included in this repo for reference on how to use this library with cURL (the only way in Dart to connect through SOCKS4a proxy).

 ## Currently used Tor version

-This is built using
+This is built using tor 0.4.1.5
-* latest tor for May 1, 2020 (0.4.2.7a)

 [All releases](https://github.com/guardianproject/gpmaven/tree/master/org/torproject/tor-android-binary)